ExaScience/elprep/README.md

 # Overview

-elPrep is a high-performance tool for preparing .sam/.bam files for variant calling in sequencing pipelines.
-It can be used as a drop-in replacement for SAMtools/Picard, and was extensively tested with the GATK best practices pipeline for variant analysis.
+elPrep is a high-performance tool for preparing .sam/.bam/.cram files for variant calling in sequencing pipelines.
+It can be used as a drop-in replacement for SAMtools/Picard, and was extensively tested with different pipelines for variant analysis with GATK.
+The key advantage of elPrep is that it only performs a single-pass to process a .sam/.bam/.cram file, independent of the number of filters that need to be applied in a particular pipeline.

 elPrep is designed as an in-memory and multi-threaded application to fully take advantage of the processing power available with modern servers.
-Its software architecture is based on functional programming techniques, which allow to easily compose multiple alignment filters and perform optimizations such as loop merging.
+Its software architecture is based on functional programming techniques, which allows easy composition of multiple alignment filters and optimizations such as loop merging.
+To make this possible, elPrep proposes a couple of new algorithms.
+For example, for duplicate marking we devised an algorithm that expresses the operation as a single-pass filter using memoization techniques and hierarchical hash tables for efficient parallel synchronisation.

+The main advantage of elPrep is very fast execution times on high-end backend servers, as is available for example through Amazon cloud computing services or custom server setups.
+We do not recommend using elPrep on laptops, desktops, or low-end servers.
+Please consult the system requirements below for more details.

 The table below shows the execution time of the preparation phases in a whole-genome-sequencing pipeline for NA12878 on a 4x10-core Intel Xeon E7-4870 server with 512GB RAM.
+The sam file is split up and processed per chromosome.
 The preparation phases in this example include filtering unmapped reads, sorting for coordinate order, marking duplicates, adding read group information, and reordering the reference sequence dictionary for GATK.

-The table shows that preparation phase with elPrep is 25x faster than using SAMtools/Picard.
-The output of elPrep is 100% equivalent to output produced by SAMtools/Picard.
+The table shows that the preparation phase with elPrep is 25x faster than with SAMtools and Picard.
+The output of elPrep is 100% equivalent to output produced by SAMtools and Picard.

 	Preparation of NA12878 on one 4x10-core Intel Xeon E7-4870 server

 							Number of Threads	Execution Time
 		SAMtools/Picard					   40	   29h 44m 55s
 		elPrep							   40	    1h 11m 38s

+We also excuted the same pipeline on a 2x8-core hyperthreaded Intel Xeon E5-2680 server with 256GB RAM.
+On this configuration, elPrep is 10.5 times faster than SAMtools and Picard.

+	Preparation of NA12878 on one 2x8-core hyperthreaded Intel Xeon E5-2680 server

+							Number of Threads	Execution Time
+		SAMtools/Picard					   32	   19h 19m 29s
+		elPrep							   32	    1h 54m 51s

 elPrep is being developed at the [ExaScience Life Lab](http://www.exascience.com), a collaboration between Imec, Intel, and Janssen Pharmaceutica.